-This 10 days (50 hours) add on course aims to familiarize undergraduate students with cell culture techniques used for research in biotechnology.
-The course comprises lectures on cell culture techniques, principles and applications.
-It also includes laboratory sessions on aseptic techniques, cell isolation, propagation and maintenance.
+This 10-day (50 Hrs) Add-on course aims to familiarize undergraduate students with cell culture, useful for research in biotechnology.
+The participants will receive lectures on cell culture techniques, principles and applications.
+In addition, time will be made available for laboratory-based work where experience will be gained in aseptic techniques, cell isolation, propagation and maintenance.